F2210/MBI-BPMOptimization/README.md

 # BPM Optimization

-This repository contains tools for business process optimization, including a heuristic planner and a multithreaded variant focused on healthcare resource scheduling.
+This repository contains the result of the optimisation assignment for the BPM course.
+This exercise was performed in collaboration with @CerineExists, @LvanWerven and @stijnli

 ## Running the Heuristic Planner